 By working for Neon Tommy, you can build your brand from day one.
 Your work is seen by thousands of people across the country.
 By the time you graduate, you won't just have platitudes, clips or a reel, but rather a living archive of already completed reporting, producing or social media-ing.

 Working with online content is a key task in most jobs now.
 Learning how to curate, produce and share that content in a real-world setting is going to help you land those jobs.
 Proof?
 Neon Tommy alumni have not only gone to become editors at NFL.com and reporters at Reuters, but also PR professionals at Weber Shandwick.
 We also have alums at the L.A.
-Times, Talking Points Memo, Pac-12 Network and Global Post to name a few.
+Times, L.A.
+Register, Talking Points Memo, Time Magazine, The Atlantic, NBC News, ABC News, Pac-12 Network and Global Post to name a few.

 What's the process?